 Make it vegan: Substitute maple syrup or agave nectar for the honey.

 Change it up: To the best of my knowledge, you can pickle any thinly sliced vegetables in this manner.
 Try carrot ribbons, cucumbers, red onions, cabbage and/or fennel!
 The thinner you slice the vegetables, the faster they absorb the vinegar solution and taste like pickles.

 That jar, though!
 It’s a Weck jar.
-You can buy them on West Elm’s website (free shipping!).
+You can buy them on Crate and Barrel’s website (affiliate link).

 ▸ Nutrition Information